qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

 .. figure:: images/live-hello-world.png
     :scale: 50%

-The code above should look familiar if you’ve worked through the earlier chapters introducting QML.
+The code above should look familiar if you’ve worked through the earlier chapters introducing QML.
 There is a new import of ``Felgo 3.0`` which includes every component of the FelgoSDK.

 The root element is the `App <https://felgo.com/doc/felgo-app/>`_ element with a nested `NavigationStack <https://felgo.com/doc/felgo-navigationstack/>`_.
 This component takes care of managing all the different `Page <https://felgo.com/doc/felgo-page/>`_ instances your application is going to present.